park-seyeon/park-seyeon.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a fifth year graduate student in the [Department of Linguistics](https://liberalarts.utexas.edu/linguistics/) at The University of Texas at Austin.
+I am a fifth year graduate student (a member of [synners & semmers](https://sites.utexas.edu/synsem/)) in the [Department of Linguistics](https://liberalarts.utexas.edu/linguistics/) at The University of Texas at Austin.

 **Upcoming talks**